My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Okay, without further ado, let’s jump into those reasons to visit Alaska in the winter.
-If you’re on the fence, these five reasons will show you that winter is a great season to visit Alaska – according to someone who lived there for 15 winters!
+If you’re on the fence, these five reasons will show you that winter is a great season to visit Alaska – according to someone who survived – aka lived there – for 15 winters!

 #1.
 It’s Not That Cold During Alaska’s Winter Months